marmohamed/MariamMohamedFawzy.github.io/_posts/2020-5-26-tensorflow-models-weight-transfer.markdown

 It contains the values of the variables/tensors.
 <br><br>

+Another important file is the Checkpoint file that is shared among all checkpoints.
+It is a file that you can open with your text editor and edit.
+It contains the path of the latest chepoint. \\
+It is important to understand this because you may need to change the content of this file yourself to change the path of the checkpoint to use in the function `tf.train.latest_checkpoint`.

 In the following steps, we will load the variables from an old graph/model to a new one.

 <br>